Kauai vs. Big Island

 There's something for everyone, from the most authentic Japanese dishes to a wide variety of Polynesian fare.
 If you need some sustenance on your holiday, look no further!
 You'll delight in the flavors of a cuisine that spanned and evolved over hundreds of years, with fresh local ingredients from the land and sea.

 The local lifestyle fosters a subdued nightlife.
-From beach bars and restaurants to various live music venues, visitors can find some entertainment.
+Visitors can find some entertainment, from beach bars and restaurants to various live music venues.
 The quiet nightlife makes this a more attractive option for a calm traveler or family.

 Big Island Food, Drink, and Nightlife

-You’ll find a more exciting nightlife in Kona where you can easily enjoy a laid-back meal or cocktails at sunset.
+You’ll find more exciting nightlife in Kona, where you can enjoy a laid-back meal or cocktails at sunset.
 Hilo is also known for its diverse selection of dining options.
 However, much like Kauai, this is not the island to shake yer booty and drink ‘til dawn.
 You’re better off on Oahu for that.

 What Makes Kauai Unique?

 Kauai offers a slower-paced vacation where crowds are sparse.
 Thus, you can take your time exploring the many quiet places on the island.
-You can find stretches of forest and breathtaking mountain ranges.
-Local restrictions keep the beaches less developed.
-Thus, the island remains a more natural state.
+You can find stretches of forest and breathtaking mountain ranges, and local restrictions keep the beaches less developed.
+Thus, the island remains in a more natural state.
 Here peaceful attractions like the Na Pali Cliffs and Waimea Canyon shine.
 However, you also get a more authentic feel for island life and a refreshing perspective on island history.
 If the beauty of nature and cultural experiences inspire you, Kauai could be your happy place.
-This island is also a family-friendly spot with safer waters and less nightlife to detract from quality time together.
+This island is family-friendly, with safer waters and less nightlife to detract from quality time together.